-Year E nded Decem ber 31, 2022 vs 2021 2021 vs 2020 (\$ in millions) 2022 2021 2020 \$ \$ Net cash provided by (used in): Operating activities \$ 747 \$ 168 \$ 79 \$ 579 \$ 89 Investing activities (97) (1,631) (33) 1,534 (1,598) Financing activities (782) 1,636 328 (2,418) 1,308
+Year Ended December 31,

+(\$ in millions) 2023 2022 2021 \$

+Net cash provided by (used in):

+Operating activities \$ 312 \$ 747 \$ 168 \$ (435)

+Investing activities (158) (97) (1,631) (61)

+Financing activities 183 (782) 1,636 965

 Operating Activities

 Cash flow provided by operating activities is primarily generated from (1) sales and financing of VOIs and (2) net cash generated from managing our resorts, Club operations and providing related rental and ancillary services.
 Cash flows used in operating activities primarily include spending for the purchase and development of real estate for future conversion to inventory and funding our working capital needs.
 Our cash flows from operations generally vary due to the following factors related to the sale of our VOIs; the degree to which our owners finance their purchase and our owners' repayment of timeshare financing receivables; the timing of management and sales and marketing services provided; and cash outlays for VOI inventory acquisition and development.
 Additionally, cash flow from operations will also vary depending upon our sales mix of VOIs; over time, we generally receive more cash from the sale of an owned VOI as compared to that from a fee-for-service sale.